Red Meat Allergies Caused By Tick Bites Are On The Rise

 Laura Stirling now avoids all red meat and dairy.
 "As soon as I stopped, I was fine, I felt great," she says.

 "I get enough poultry and seafood in my diet," she says, so she's not pining for beef.
-And with all the non-dairy options now available, she says it's not hard to avoid milk.
+And with all the nondairy options now available, she says it's not hard to avoid milk.
 "But I kind of miss having, you know, a bowl of ice cream or really good cheese."

-She says she looks forward to the day when she may be able to eat foods such as prosciutto and salami — and ice cream — again.
-And, there's a good chance she will outgrow the allergy.
+She looks forward to the day when she may be able to eat foods such as prosciutto and salami — and ice cream — again.
+And there's a good chance she will outgrow the allergy.

 "It can resolve," Commins says.
 But he adds a caveat: "We need people to avoid additional tick bites for the allergic response to wane."
 For people who like to be outside, this can present a challenge.